-6-4.2.3 Minimum Factor of Safety Against Liquefaction
+6.4.2.3 Minimum Factor of Safety Against Liquefaction

-Liquefaction hazards assessment and the development of hazard mitigation measures shall be conducted if the factor of safety against liquefaction (Equation 6-9) is less than 1.2 or if the soil is determined to be liquefiable for the return period of interest (e.g., 975 years) using the performance based approach as described by Kramer and Mayfield (2007) and Kramer (2007).
-Note that for silts and low plasticity clays, a factor of safety is not calculated - the basis for determining whether or not liquefaction will occur is through cyclic simple shear or cyclic triaxial testing, or just whether or not the liquefaction susceptibility criteria are met.
+Liquefaction hazards assessment and the development of hazard mitigation measures shall be conducted if the factor of safety against liquefaction (Equation 6-9) is less than 1.2 or if the soil is determined to be liquefiable for the return period of interest (e.g., 975 years) using the performance based approach as described by Kramer and Mayfield (2007) and Kramer (2008).
+Performance based techniques can be accomplished using the WSLIQ software (Kramer, 2008).
 The hazard level used for this analysis shall be consistent with the hazard level selected for the structure for which the liquefaction analysis is being conducted (typically, a probability of exceedance of 7 percent in 75 years in accordance with the AASHTO Guide Specifications for LRFD Seismic Bridge Design).
-While performance based techniques can be accomplished using the WSLIQ software (Kramer, 2007), the performance based option (as well as the multi-hazard option) in that software uses the 2002 USGS ground motions and has not been updated to include more recent ground motion data that would be consistent with the ground motions used to produce the 2014 USGS seismic maps.
-Until that software is updated to use the new ground motion database, the multi-hazard and performance based options in WSLIQ shall not be used.
 Liquefaction hazards to be assessed include settlement and related effects, and liquefaction induced instability (e.g., flow failure or lateral spreading), and the effects of liquefaction on foundations.

-6-4.2.4 Liquefaction Induced Settlement
+6.4.2.4 Liquefaction Induced Settlement

-Both dry and saturated deposits of loose granular soils tend to densify and settle during and/or following earthquake shaking.
-Settlement of unsaturated granular deposits is discussed in Section 6-4.4.
-Settlement of saturated granular deposits due to liquefaction shall be estimated using techniques based on the Simplified Procedure, or if nonlinear effective stress models are used to assess liquefaction in accordance with Section 6-4.4.2, such methods may also be used to estimate liquefaction settlement.
+Both dry and saturated deposits of loose granular soils tend to densify and settle during and/ or following earthquake shaking.
+Settlement of unsaturated granular deposits is discussed in WSDOT GDM Section 6.5.3.
+Settlement of saturated granular deposits due to liquefaction shall be estimated using techniques based on the Simplified Procedure, or if nonlinear effective stress models are used to assess liquefaction in accordance with WSDOT GDM Section 6.5.2.1, such methods may also be used to estimate liquefaction settlement.
 If the Simplified Procedure is used to evaluate liquefaction potential, liquefaction induced ground settlement of saturated granular deposits should be estimated using the procedures by Tokimatsu and Seed (1987) or Ishihara and Yoshimine (1992).
 The Tokimatsu and Seed (1987) procedure estimates the volumetric strain as a function of earthquake induced CSR and corrected SPT blowcounts.
-The Ishihara and Yoshimine (1992) procedure estimates the volumetric strain as a function of factor of safety against liquefaction, relative density, and corrected SPT blowcounts or normalized CPT tip resistance.
-Updated procedures for estimating liquefaction settlement using CPT data are also provided in Zhang, et al. (2002).
-Example charts used to estimate liquefaction induced settlement using the Tokimatsu and Seed procedure and the Ishihara and Yoshimine procedure are presented as Figures 6-8 and 6-9, respectively.
+The Ishihara and Yoshimine (1992) procedure estimates the volumetric strain as a function, relative density, and corrected SPT blowcounts or normalized CPT tip resistance.
+Example charts used to estimate liquefaction induced settlement using the Tokimatsu and Seed procedure and the Ishihara and Yoshimine procedure are presented as Figures 6-12 and 6-13, respectively.

-If a more refined analysis of liquefaction induced settlement is needed, laboratory cyclic triaxial shear or cyclic simple shear testing may be used to evaluate the liquefaction induced vertical settlement in lieu of empirical SPT or CPT based criteria, in accordance with Section 6-4.2.6.
+If a more refined analysis of liquefaction induced settlement is needed, laboratory cyclic triaxial shear or cyclic simple shear testing may be used to evaluate the liquefaction induced vertical settlement in lieu of empirical SPT or CPT based criteria, in accordance with WSDOT GDM Section 6.4.2.6.